Thenlie/mdnman/lib/css/justify-self/index.md

 - `auto`
   - : The value used is the value of the `justify-items` property of the parents box, unless the box has no parent, or is absolutely positioned, in these cases, `auto` represents `normal`.
 - `normal`
   - : The effect of this keyword is dependent of the layout mode we are in:
     - In block-level layouts, the keyword is a synonym of `start`.
     - In absolutely-positioned layouts, the keyword behaves like `start` on _replaced_ absolutely-positioned boxes, and as `stretch` on _all other_ absolutely-positioned boxes.
     - In table cell layouts, this keyword has no meaning as this property is _ignored_.
     - In flexbox layouts, this keyword has no meaning as this property is _ignored._
-    - In grid layouts, this keyword leads to a behavior similar to the one of `stretch`, except for boxes with an aspect ratio or an intrinsic sizes where it behaves like `start`.
+    - In grid layouts, this keyword leads to a behavior similar to the one of `stretch`, except for boxes with an aspect ratio or an intrinsic size where it behaves like `start`.

 - `start`
   - : The item is packed flush to each other toward the start edge of the alignment container in the appropriate axis.